secureCodeBox/documentation/docs/how-tos/persistence-storage.md

     --set="defectdojo.url=$YOURLOCALIP"
 </code>
 </li>
-<li> <b>Increasing cluster resources</b>: Running a lot of pods at the same time can be resources intensive.
+<li> <b>Increasing cluster resources</b>: Running a lot of pods at the same time can be resource-intensive.
 If you
 find that your persistence providers are not reacting in appropriate time, you might want to increase the number of cpus and memory usage for your minikube cluster: <br />
 <code>